gnosischain/specs/shutter/low-level.md

     # elements from GT decompose into two elements x and y from the sixth-degree extension field GF(P^6)
     # elements from GF(P^6) decompose into three elements x, y, and z from the second-degree extension field GF(P^2)
     # elements from GF(P^2) decompose into two elements x and y from the finite field GF(P)
-    # GF(P) is the Galois field of order ORDER, called F_p in EIPs 196 and 197, consisting of integers modulo ORDER.
+    # GF(P) is the Galois field of order ORDER, consisting of integers modulo ORDER.
     ints: Sequence[int] = [
         v.x.x.x,
         v.x.x.y,